utikeev/monaco-editor/website/playground/monaco.d.ts.txt

      * Configuration options for editor find widget
      */
     export interface IEditorFindOptions {
         /**
+        * Controls whether the cursor should move to find matches while typing.
+        */
+        cursorMoveOnType?: boolean;
+        /**
          * Controls if we seed search string in the Find Widget with editor selection.
          */